ohexus/react-juicy-ts-boilerplate/README.md

 You can just run `yarn setup`.
 This command installs all packages.
 Then you will get a questionnaire with the next questions:

-- Do you want to start with a new repository?
-- Do you want to change project name?
-- Please type new project name, e.g. HoneyProjectVeryLongName:
-- Please type new short name, e.g. HoneyProject (if you leave empty string full name will be used):
+- Please type the new project name, e.g. HoneyProject

 Internal scripts will do all the work and rename the project for you.
 All you have to do is add a remote link to your repository (if you like).

 ### SCSS

-Project includes SCSS by default and also supports absolute imports.\
+The project includes SCSS by default and also supports absolute imports.\
-You can import your SCSS modules by typing `@import '@styles/module'`.\
+You can import your SCSS modules by typing `@import '@styles/module'`.

 ### ESLint

-Project includes ESLint configuration for development in React.
+The project includes ESLint configuration for React development.

 ## Available Scripts